Washington, D.C.

 Defenders of Wildlife has welcomed Laura Sheehan as the Senior Vice President of External Affairs.
 She will be responsible for overseeing Defenders’ communications, marketing and government relations strategies.

-“Laura brings a rich background of strategic communications, marketing and government relations experience to Defenders of Wildlife,” said Jamie Rappaport Clark, Defenders of Wildlife’s president and CEO.
+“Laura brings a rich background of strategic communications, marketing and government relations experience to Defenders of Wildlife,” said Jamie Rappaport Clark, Defenders of Wildlife’s former president and CEO.
 “She will be a significant asset as we expand our membership and supporter base, raise our profile to new audiences and maximize our conservation impact.”

 Sheehan is a seasoned public affairs expert with a proven track record in setting and achieving strategic visions.
 Prior to joining Defenders of Wildlife, she served in a variety of executive leadership roles at leading nonprofits, trade associations and public affairs agencies in Washington, D.C.